 In this world, spirituality does not overpower the personal life, transcendence is not more important than profane, and embracing everyday notions with compassion is all-important.
 No need to deny my emotional and bodily needs or the needs of others.

 I also live in a world where respect for a child’s feelings, emotional needs, and integrity is of paramount importance.
-Love, respect, and warmth are what is at the center of my world, maybe not always shining, but very important nonetheless.
+Love, respect, and warmth are at the center of this world, maybe not always shining, but very important nonetheless.

 I am supported as I am, and there is no need to beat me or abuse me in any way to make me wiser (which is impossible anyway – nothing from the outside can give us wisdom, for true insights only come from within).